elastisys/compliantkubernetes-apps/DEVELOPMENT.md

 ```

 This will configure apps with `ck8sCloudProvider: none` and `ck8sFlavor: <apps-flavor>` and set some default values to run on local clusters.
-By default it will use `calico` for networking, `local-path-provisioner` for block storage, and `minio` for object storage.
+By default, it will use `calico` for networking, `local-path-provisioner` for block storage, and `minio` for object storage.

 The configuration contains some `set-me`'s that must be configured manually.